 - a co-chair the IAPP’s Minneapolis KnowledgeNet

-- a member of the Emerging Issues Committee of the International Trademark Association
+- a member of the Internet Committee of the International Trademark Association, Who Is and Privacy Issues Subcommittee

 Industries & Practices